charlesschaefer/bitcointrade.js/README.md

 In your app, require the module:

-  var Poloniex = require('poloniex.js');
+  var Bitcointrade = require('bitcointrade.js');

-If not installed via NPM, then provide the path to lib/poloniex.js
+If not installed via NPM, then provide the path to bitcointrade.js

-## Temporary certificate workaround

-In the past, the API server's certficate was rejected.
-This was presumably a temporary issue and was reported to Poloniex and fixed.
-Should the issue come up again, the line below is a temporary workaround.
-First try using the client without this.

-  Poloniex.STRICT_SSL = false;  // this workaround shouldn't be necessary

 ## Create an instance of the client

 If only public API calls are needed, then no API key or secret is required:

-  var poloniex = new Poloniex();
+  var bitcointrade = new Bitcointrade();

-Or, to use Poloniex's trading API, [your API key and secret][poloniex-keys] must be provided:
+Or, to use Bitcointrade's trading API, [your API key and secret][bitcointrade-keys] must be provided:

-  var poloniex = new Poloniex('API_KEY', 'API_SECRET');
+  var bitcointrade = new Bitcointrade('API_KEY', 'API_SECRET');

 ## Make API calls

-All [Poloniex API][poloniex-api] methods are supported (with some name changes to avoid naming collisions).
+All [Bitcointrade API][bitcointrade-api] methods are supported (with some name changes to avoid naming collisions).
 All methods require a callback function.

 The callback is passed two arguments:

 1. An error object, or `null` if the API request was successful
 2. A data object, the response from the API

-For the most up-to-date API documentation, see [poloniex.com/api][poloniex-api].
+For the most up-to-date API documentation, see [bitcointrade.com/api][bitcointrade-api].

 ## Public API methods